gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

 For more details, see the [@EnableCompression annotation Javadoc](https://docs.spring.io/spring-data/gemfire/docs/current/api/org/springframework/data/gemfire/config/annotation/EnableCompression.html).

-For more information about compression, see [Region Compression](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/managing-region_compression.html) in the [vmware-gemfire-short-name] product documentation.
+For more information about compression, see [Region Compression](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/managing-region_compression.html) in the GemFire product documentation.

 ### <a id="configuring-off-heap-memory"></a>Configuring Off-Heap Memory

-Another effective means for reducing pressure on the JVM's Heap memory and minimizing GC activity is to use [vmware-gemfire-short-name]'s off-heap memory support.
+Another effective means for reducing pressure on the JVM's Heap memory and minimizing GC activity is to use GemFire's off-heap memory support.

 Rather than storing Region entries on the JVM Heap, entries are stored